jaranta/getting-access-to-paywalled-articles/index.md

 ## Other methods

 I do not advocate these methods, especially not as a first line approach.
 This is because they are not necessarily legal–though they may well be ethical–and perhaps more importantly, I think they take away from libraries at a time when libraries need all the support they can get.
 However, for people’s information, other ways to access articles include tweeting a request for an article with the hashtag #icanhazpdf (once someone sends you the pdf, it is good practice to delete your tweet) or the group of pirating sites SciHub.

+# Contributing to this guide

+If you find something that is wrong on this page just have an idea that should be added, you can easily add it to his guide.
+Either fork this guide and create a pull request on Github or if you have no idea what that means, just click [here and add an Issue](https://github.com/jaranta/getting-access-to-paywalled-articles/issues) where you describe what you want changed and I will make the changes for you.

+# License

 This guide is based on [Holly Witteman's post](http://holly.witteman.ca/index.php/2017/12/11/getting-access-to-paywalled-papers/) and is licensed under CC-BY-SA 2.0.